Ralph Fowler: Biography

 In 1927, Fowler was one of the participants of the fifth Solvay Conference on Physics that took place at the International Solvay Institute for Physics in Belgium.
 The following year, he published (with Lothar Nordheim) a seminal paper that explained the physical phenomenon now known as field electron emission, and helped to establish the validity of modern electron band theory.
 In 1931, he was the first to formulate and label the zeroth law of thermodynamics.
 The following year, he was appointed John Humphrey Plummer Professor of Mathematical Physics in the Cavendish Laboratory.
 In 1933, he worked with John Bernal to develop a model for the structure of water and ice known as the ice rules.

 In 1939, when World War II began, he resumed his work with the Ordnance Board, despite poor health, and was chosen for scientific liaison with Canada and the United States.
 He knew America well, having visiting professorships at Princeton University and the University of Wisconsin–Madison.
 For this liaison work, he was knighted in 1942 (see MAUD Committee).
 He returned to Britain later in the war and worked for the Ordnance Board and the Admiralty up until a few weeks before his death in 1944.

 Fifteen Fellows of the Royal Society and three Nobel Laureates (Chandrasekhar, Dirac, and Mott) were supervised by Fowler between 1922 and 1939.
 In addition to Milne, he worked with Sir Arthur Eddington, Subrahmanyan Chandrasekhar, Paul Dirac, Homi J. Bhabha, and Sir William McCrea.
 It was Fowler who introduced Dirac to quantum theory in 1923.
 Fowler also put Dirac and Werner Heisenberg in touch with each other through Niels Bohr.
 At Cambridge, he supervised the doctoral studies of 64 students, including John Lennard-Jones, Paul Dirac, and Garrett Birkhoff.

 Fowler died on 28 July 1944 in Trumpington at the age of 55.

 The Fowler Islands in Crystal Sound on the Antarctic Peninsula were named by the UK Antarctic Place-Names Committee in his honour.

 Personal life

 Fowler was a keen amateur cricketer who played as a wicket-keeper.
 He played for Norfolk in the Minor Counties Championship in 1908 and 1909.

 In 1921, Fowler married Eileen Mary (1901–1930), the only daughter of Ernest Rutherford.
 They had four children; two sons and two daughters.

+One of their sons was the physicist Peter Fowler (1923-1996).

-Eileen died after the birth of their last child, Ruth Fowler Edwards, a geneticist and wife of Robert G. (Bob) Edwards, the "father" of in vitro fertilisation and 2010 Nobel Prize in Physiology or Medicine laureate.
+Eileen died after the birth of their last child, Ruth Fowler Edwards (1930-2013), a geneticist and wife of Robert G. (Bob) Edwards, the "father" of in vitro fertilisation and 2010 Nobel Prize in Physiology or Medicine laureate.
 One of his grandchildren is Mary Fowler, a geophysicist and the sixth Master (2012–2020) of Darwin College, Cambridge.